gianlucajahn/gianlucajahn/README.md

 ## 👨‍💻 About Me #

-- ✌️  Hey, I’m Gianluca Jahn.
-- 📚 Aspiring (to-be) software engineer
-- 🌱 I’m currently learning "Javascript".
-- 🏹 I’m interested in Software Development & Machine Learning
-- 🧬 Head Developer on a public community server.
-- 🎤 Community Leader for 1.000+ members.

-## 🎯 Learning Progress #

-- ✔️ Python (basics)
-- ✔️ R (basics)
-- ✔️ HTML
+Hey, I’m Gianluca Jahn.
+I'm from Germany.
+I'm currently learning front-end development.
+I started out learning HTML, CSS and JavaScript and I am currently learning React.
+You can find previous projects of mine under the "Repositories" tab and you'll be able to find all of my future projects there, either.
+Feel free to follow me or reach out to me regarding questions, feedback, criticism (which is much appreciated), job offers or quiet literally *anything* else.

+## My Tech Stack
-- ✔️ CSS
+- HTML / CSS
-- ✖️ currently learning: JavaScript
+- JavaScript
+- React / React Redux
+- Node.js
+- Photoshop
+- Figma

 ## 🛠 Projects #

-- 🔧 currently working through the curriculum of "The Odin Project"
+- 🔧 Currently working on an e-commerce store with React!

 [![Gianluca's GitHub stats](https://github-readme-stats.vercel.app/api?username=gianlucajahn)](https://github.com/gianlucajahn/github-readme-stats)